-The arts are a proven method of relieving stress and anxiety, and building confidence and self-knowledge.
-We’ve compiled this list of articles, activities and interactive workshops designed to encourage resilience through the arts for all Turnaround Arts: California Educators and families during this unprecedented time.
+The arts are a proven method of relieving stress and anxiety and building confidence and self-knowledge.
+We’ve compiled this list of articles, activities, and interactive workshops designed to encourage resilience through the arts for all Turnaround Arts: California educators, students, and families.

 Arts Education and Social Emotional Learning Outcomes (Research) – This report documents how arts education provides opportunities for SEL, primarily by fostering positive relationships which often stand in contrast to those formed within regular academic instruction.
 They find that the “how” is as important as the “what” in the arts studio or regular classroom: Providing opportunities for students to engage in cycles of practice, production and reflection are essential to helping students process challenges and disappointments in the creative process without alienation or shame.
 SEL impact of the arts can be positive or negative, and educators must be intentional to create positive SEL.

 A Window Between World’s “Window of Time” Workshops – A series of self-led art workshops as a way to explore your experiences, feelings, and needs.